eraofchaos/eraofchaos.github.io/heroes/Gelu.md

 ## HERO Skins
 ### Skin 1: **Classic**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]Gelu's life story is shrouded in mystery.
-The only thing people are sure of is that he's a half-elf, probably with Vori blood on his elven side. [-]
+ **Description:** Gelu's life story is shrouded in mystery.
+The only thing people are sure of is that he's a half-elf, probably with Vori blood on his elven side.

  **Skin features:**